Blogging + email marketing is the perfect combination to build a six-figure blog.

 Getting their email address allows you to communicate with your readers again and again.

-An email list is the ideal place where you can continue the conversation you’re having with your ideal reader.
+An email list is an ideal place where you can continue the conversation you’re having with your ideal reader.

 How do you retain visitors?